 - In the meantime, place the toasted slithered almonds in a small bowl with the orange zest and use your fingers to evenly massage the zest through the almonds.
 Set aside.

-- When the crust only has 5 minutes of baking time left, finely chop the chocolate and place in a heatproof bowl.
+- When the crust only has 5 minutes of baking time left, place the chopped chocolate in a heatproof bowl.
 Bring the coconut cream to a boil in a saucepan.
 Pour boiling coconut cream over the chocolate and whisk until fully combined.

 - Add the maple syrup, sea salt and 5-10 drops of orange oil, depending on how orangey you like it.
 Taste and add orange oil and liquid stevia as needed.
 If you’re after a deeper chocolate flavour, add a teaspoon or so of raw cacao powder.

-- When the tart crust is ready, cover its base with the toasted slithered almonds.
+- When the tart crust is ready, cover base with the toasted slithered almonds.
 Then carefully pour the coconut/chocolate mixture evenly over the top.
-Place in the fridge to set for 1-2 hours (the coconut crust and toasted almonds will begin to lose their awesome crispiness after 2 hours, so I’d serve it as close to then as possible).
+Place in the fridge to set for 1-2 hours (the coconut crust and toasted almonds will begin to lose their awesome crispiness after 2 hours, so I highly recommend serving it ASAP once the filling is set.

-- Serve with fresh orange segments, sliced strawberries, shaved dark chocolate and a sprinkle of grated orange rind.
+- Serve with fresh orange segments, sliced strawberries, shaved dark chocolate, a dusting of cacao powder (optional) and a sprinkle of grated orange rind.

 - If you don’t have any orange oil, you can use 1-2 tsp of finely grated orange zest instead, but the flavour might not distribute as evenly.